Edna St. Vincent Millay: Accident and war effort

-Millay was staying at the Sanibel Palms Hotel when, on May 2, 1936, a fire started after a kerosene heater on the second floor exploded.
+Millay was staying at the Sanibel Palms Hotel on Sanibel Island, Florida, when, on May 2, 1936, a fire started after a kerosene heater on the second floor exploded.
 Everything was destroyed, including the only copy of Millay's long verse poem, Conversation at Midnight, and a 1600s poetry collection written by the Roman poet Catullus of the first century BC.
 She would go on to rewrite Conversation at Midnight from memory and release it the following year.

 In the summer of 1936, Millay was riding in a station wagon when the door suddenly swung open, and Millay "was hurled out into the pitch-darkness...and rolled for some distance down a rocky gully."
 The accident severely damaged nerves in her spine, requiring frequent surgeries and hospitalizations, and at least daily doses of morphine.
 Millay lived the rest of her life in "constant pain".

 Despite her accident, Millay was sufficiently alarmed by the rise of fascism to write against it.
 During World War I, she had been a dedicated and active pacifist; however, in 1940, she advocated for the U.S. to enter the war against the Axis and became an ardent supporter of the war effort.
 She later worked with the Writers' War Board to create propaganda, including poetry.
 Millay's reputation in poetry circles was damaged by her war work.
 Merle Rubin noted, "She seems to have caught more flak from the literary critics for supporting democracy than Ezra Pound did for championing fascism."

 In 1942 in The New York Times Magazine, Millay mourned the destruction of the Czech village Lidice.
 Nazi forces had razed Lidice, slaughtered its male inhabitants and scattered its surviving residents in retaliation for the assassination of Reinhard Heydrich.
 Millay wrote: "The whole world holds in its arms today / The murdered village of Lidice, / Like the murdered body of a little child."
 This article would serve as the basis of her 32-page work "Murder of Lidice", published by Harper and Brothers in 1942.
 The poem loosely served as the basis of the 1943 MGM movie Hitler's Madman.

 Millay was critical of capitalism and sympathetic to socialist ideals, which she labeled as "of a free and equal society", but she did not identify as a communist.
 She told Grace Hamilton King in 1941 that she had been "almost a fellow-traveller with the communist idea as far as it went along with the socialist idea."

 Despite the excellent sales of her books in the 1930s, her declining reputation, constant medical bills, and frequent demands from her mentally ill sister Kathleen meant that for most of her last years, Millay was in debt to her own publisher.
 Author Daniel Mark Epstein also concludes from her correspondence that Millay developed a passion for thoroughbred horse-racing, and spent much of her income investing in a racing stable of which she had quietly become an owner.